telerik/maui-docs/controls/datagrid/filtering.md

 ### Composite Filter Descriptor

-The CompositeFilterDescriptor represents a special FilterDescriptorBase that stores an arbitrary number of other Descriptors instances.
-The logical AND or OR operator is applied upon all composed filters to determine the result of the PassesFilter routine.
+The `CompositeFilterDescriptor` represents a special `FilterDescriptorBase` that stores an arbitrary number of other descriptors instances.
+The logical `AND` or `OR` operator is applied upon all composed filters to determine the result of the `PassesFilter` routine.

 <snippet id='datagrid-compositefilterdescriptor-xaml'/>
 ```XAML